enzorossetto/users-array-nodejs/README.md

 - `PUT /users/:index`: update the name of the user in the given index.
 Pass the name like the `POST` method as a JSON inside the request body;
 - `DELETE /users/:index`: removes the user in the given index.

+## License

+This prokect is under MIT license.
+For check the file [LICENSE](https://github.com/enzorossetto/users-array-nodejs/blob/master/LICENSE) for more information.